-Use a customized bulleted list or a content control to insert checkboxes into a Word document, depending on how you are going to use it.
+Learn how to use a customized bulleted list or a content control to insert checkboxes into a Microsoft Word document, depending on how you are going to use it.

 LEARN MORE: Office 365 Consumer pricing and features

-If you plan to print your list and use a pen or pencil to mark each item as you complete it, you can add checkbox controls instead of bullets, as follows:
+If you plan to print your list and use a writing utensil to mark each item as you complete it, you can add checkbox controls via a bullet list, as follows:

 - Click the Home tab if necessary.

-- Choose Define New Bullet from the dropdown list.
+- Choose Define New Bullet from the dropdown list (Figure A).

 - In the resulting dialog box, click Symbol.